The way Greater New Orleans manages water creates three main problems: flooding, subsidence, and pollution.

 What Healthy Gulf Members Are Doing

 Healthy Gulf continues to be a leader in the Water Collaborative of Greater New Orleans.
-We are committed to bringing additional neighborhood and church leaders into the conversation and helping them succeed at a neighborhood level to reduce street flooding, subsidence and street runoff pollution.
+We are committed to bringing additional neighborhood and church leaders into the conversation and helping them succeed at a grassroots level to reduce street flooding, subsidence, and street runoff pollution.

-If you're a New Orleans resident, you can support a Flood Less New Orleans by sending Mayor Cantrell a message calling on her to commit to better stormwater management, and funding and policies that promote green infrastructure.
+If you're a New Orleans resident, you can support Flood Less New Orleans by sending Mayor Cantrell a message calling on her to commit to better stormwater management as well as funding and policies that promote green infrastructure.